salesforcecli/plugin-packaging/messages/package1_version_create.md

 # description

 The package version is based on the contents of the specified metadata package.
-Omit -m if you want to create an unmanaged package version.
+Omit --managed-released if you want to create an unmanaged package version.

 # examples

+- Create a first-generation package version from the package with the specified ID and name the package version "example"; use your default org:

-$ <%= config.bin %> <%= command.id %> --packageid 03346000000MrC0XXX --name example
+  <%= config.bin %> <%= command.id %> --package-id 033... --name example

+- Same as previous example, but provide a description and wait for 30 minutes for the package version to be created; use the specified org:

-$ <%= config.bin %> <%= command.id %> --packageid 03346000000MrC0XXX --name example --description "example description" --wait 30
+  <%= config.bin %> <%= command.id %> --package-id 033... --name example --description "example description" --wait 30 --target-org myorg@example.com

 # flags.package-id.summary